Menu

 5. Twilio creates a VoIP connection between your callee and your mobile app

-The Programmable Voice SDKs are released according to semantic versioning, so you should always note both the major and minor versions of the SDKs to maintain API compatibility with your code.
+The Programmable Voice SDKs are released according to semantic versioning(link takes you to an external page), so you should always note both the major and minor versions of the SDKs to maintain API compatibility with your code.

 For versions 1.0 and higher, minor versions will not break existing integrations, but during a Public Beta period, minor version increments in the 0.x range represent breaking API changes.
 Patch level releases - 0.0.x - represent non-breaking changes during a Public Beta.